konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 ![Create credentials](images/credentials-create-maven.png?raw=true "Create credentials")

 As in the SCM Private Key field, the user should be able to paste the Key content directly or drag and drop the settings.xml file.
 Again, if the user goes for the second approach, the file will be uploaded to the system and displayed on the field afterwards.

+Finally, if the user selects "Proxy", the following fields will load dynamically:

+- Username: String
+- Password: String (Hidden)

 There will be two buttons at the bottom of the modal window:
 - **Save**: Validates the input and creates a new credential.
 SCM keys and Maven settings.xml files must be parsed and checked for validity.
 If the validation fails, an error message displaying “not a valid key/XML file” should be displayed.